DoDonPachi Resurrection: Black Label

 The Black Label version was released for the Xbox 360 on February 3, 2011.
 The Xbox 360 version of Black Label also includes an Arrange Mode and featuring crossover content from Ketsui, including the ability to play as the TigerSchwert and to face down against a new far more powerful Evaccaneer DOOM (known as HIVAC in this game), as well as Zatsuza.
 A.I, one of the Element Daughters, is seen in promotional artwork posing like Alice from Ketsui.
 The content comes in two forms, the first is a downloadable version which can be used with 1.5's retail version not including the Ketsui content, the second is a standalone retail game which contains the Ketsui content.
 The soundtrack for the Ketsui game is an arranged version from Ketsui itself and those with the retail disc can customize the music in-game between 1.5, Black Label and Ketsui Arrange as they wish.
 The Black Label Xbox 360 disc contains Black Label, Black Label Novice and Black Label Arrange modes.

 Microsoft Windows

 The Microsoft Windows version was announced during the Cave Matsuri event on April 26, 2016, and released on Steam on October 14, 2016.
 This version contains all previously available contents from the Xbox 360, including the Version 1.51 which was a paid DLC on its European release, and the Japan-only exclusive Black Label Arrange Mode, as well as a soundtrack.

 Nintendo Switch

 A Nintendo Switch version was released on November 25, 2021, published by LiveWire.
 Similarly to LiveWire's previous Switch ports of Mushihimesama and Espgaluda II, this version is based on the earlier Xbox 360 port.
 In this case both the base content from the Xbox 360 release as well as all the Black Label DLC are included.
 The game was made available in all regions.

+PC

+CAVE Interactive announced a new revival of DoDonPachi Resurrection Reignite for PC on April 8, 2026, when they shadow-dropped its official Steam Store Page for PC.
+It will include new stages, a new playable character and new music.
+The official release date has not yet been announced.